sahandsn/nextjs-boilerplate/README.md

 - for bidirectional support, make sure instead of left and right, start and end is used.
 - any route that is needed:
   - add the required file to app folder (routing)
-  - add the same path to routes.ts
+  - add the same path to routes.ts (used for sitemap and localized path)
-  - add localized path in /i18n/routing.ts
+  - add localized path in /i18n/routing.ts (localized path)
+  - use linkPreviewMetadata in /metadata.ts and add title and description separately (metadata)

 ---